4P-project/.github/profile/README.md

 - application protocol fee sharing via RTC (i.e. right-to-claim).
 FOUR lockers have the ability to claim a part of the collected dMail and dChat communication transaction fees;
 - governance token gFOUR, which represents a voice in the decision-making process and signifies a deeper commitment to our project's growth and success, and;
-- Discord community of developers and projects core supporters.
+- Discord community of developers and project core supporters.

 MTO (i.e. multiple-transfer option); as a part of the [Four] token smart contract, the option acts as a settlement service that conserves blockchain network transactions and bundles signed multiple transactions together, and settles them on the blockchain as one transaction.
 The MTO is ideal for multiple token transfers such as airdrops.

+⚠ _RTC or right to claim is a concept subjected to the future regulatory framework!_

 ## Distribution 🌈